The Fishyscapes Benchmark: Measuring Blind Spots in Semantic Segmentation: Conclusion

+In this work, we introduced \textit{Fishyscapes}, a benchmark for anomaly detection in semantic segmentation for urban driving.
+Comparing state-of-the-art methods on this complex task for the first time, we draw multiple conclusions: \begin{itemize}[label={--},leftmargin=*] \item The softmax output from a standard classifier is a bad indicator for anomaly detection. \item Most of the better performing methods required special losses that reduce the semantic segmentation accuracy. \item Supervision of anomaly segmentation methods with \ac{ood} data consistently outperformed unsupervised methods even in open-world scenarios. \end{itemize}

-Overall, despite the apparent progress, both \ac{ood} and misclassification detections are unsolved tasks.
-To deploy semantic segmentation methods in safety-critical and autonomous systems, further research is required.
-As a public benchmark, \textit{Fishyscapes} supports the evaluation of new methods on such realistic scenarios.
+Overall, the methods compared in our benchmark so far leave a lot of room for improvement.
+To safely deploy semantic segmentation methods in autonomous cars, further research is required.
+As a public benchmark, \textit{Fishyscapes} supports the evaluation of new methods on urban driving scenarios.